Time-Varying Formation Tracking Control of Wheeled Mobile Robots With Region Constraint: A Generalized Udwadia-Kalaba Framework: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ver} the past three decades, cooperative control of wheeled mobile robots has attracted considerable attention\cite{arai2002advances}.
-The cooperative control of wheeled mobile robots is generally categorized into synchronization control\cite{li2013distributed,wen2012consensus,zhao2018designing,wen2016neuro}, formation control\cite{fei2021robust,kang2025formation,zhang2023fourier}, formation-containment control\cite{liu2023,mu2024resilience,li2018formation}, and so on.
-In particular, the formation control of wheeled mobile robots has raised increasing research interest due to its potential applications in military missions and civil engineering, such as rescue search, environmental monitoring, source localization, target enclosing\cite{li2024fixed,yu2019cooperative,zheng2025enclosing}, and so on.
+Over the past three decades, coordination control of wheeled mobile robots has generated considerable attention\cite{arai2002advances}.
+The coordination control of wheeled mobile robots is mostly classified into synchronization control\cite{li2013distributed,wen2012consensus,zhao2018designing,wen2013consensus}, formation control\cite{liu2023distributed,kang2025formation,xu2025distributed}, formation-containment control\cite{liu2023,zhou2023appointed,xu2023adaptive}, and so on.
+In particular, the formation control of wheeled mobile robots has raised increasing research interest due to its potential applications in military missions and civil engineering, such as rescue search, environmental monitoring, source allocation\cite{xia2024penalty}, target enclosing\cite{li2024fixed,yu2019cooperative,zheng2025enclosing}, and so on.

 Generally, formation control can be classified as time-invariant formation control and time-varying formation control.
 In recent years, various approaches have been proposed to achieve time-invariant formation control\cite{sun2024distributed,qian2019halo,wang2021modular}.
 Notably, in the application of multiple targets' surveillance using wheeled mobile robots, the time-varying formation is important to avoid obstacles in complicated environments and realize translational, rotational and scaling formation maneuvers simultaneously.
 Moreover, the methodologies for the time-invariant formation control cannot be directly applied to solving time-varying formation control problems because the time-varying formation typically brings time-dependent challenges to both the analysis and design of the formation control law.
 To deal with various time-dependent issues, the works in \cite{wu2024formation,romero2023global,chen2024time} address the time-varying formation stabilization problem.
 Considering time-varying target enclosing control for example, achieving a desired time-varying formation is only the first step to enclose the time-varying target.
 The wheeled mobile robots are also required to move along with the dynamic target.
 In such scenarios, time-varying formation tracking control for wheeled mobile robots is required.